 Her first skijor dog was a Greater Swiss Mountain Dog that was also a 5 time National and 3 time International champion weight pull dog.
 For the past 13 years she has been racing all across the western US and Canada.
-Currently, her team consists of two Wirehaired Pointing Griffons, Finis and Swix and two German Shorthaired Pointers, Toko and Oslo.
+Currently, her team consists of Wirehaired Pointing Griffon, Finis, German Shorthaired Pointers, Bjorn, Odin, & Sven, and Drahthaar Skadi.
 When not training in the fall, her and the dogs enjoy upland and waterfowl hunting.